Skip to content

 file_dirs: dict-str

-• Returns a dictionary of file name keys and file path location values.
+• Returns dictionary of file name keys and file path location values.

 Example